 Once you’ve taken a few graceful spills on the ice rink, it’s time for sledding.
 While you can find sweet spots all over the city, head Novodevichy Convent is an all-time fave.
 This fairytale-like nunnery provides an excellent view for you to look at right before your sled hits the snow.

-Of course, the best winter vacations in Moscow also offer a mix of fun indoor and outdoor activities: museums, landmarks, etc. for you to warm up in between excursions.
+Of course, the best winter vacations in Moscow also offer a mix of fun indoor and outdoor activities: museums, landmarks, a menorah lighting for Hanukkah 2020!
 But for a truly unique experience, bundle up and get outside!
 And if you’re cold, embrace the Russian spirit: drink some vodka and get over it.